How to Escape To Do List Hell?

-I am not sure why but for some reason, I glance sideways at the wall to see a to do list hanging there.
+I’m not sure why but for some reason, I glance sideways at the wall to see a to-do list hanging there.

-The list is written on a post it note (one of those big ones that looks like a page from a flip chart) and stuck to my wall.
+The list is written on a Post-it note (one of the big ones that looks like a page from a flip chart) and stuck to my wall.

-Here are my thoughts on sorting through a to do list dilemma.
+Here are my thoughts on sorting through my to-do list dilemma and escaping to-do list hell.

-Work from one list.
+Work off one list.
 Have a clear vision of what you want to achieve.

 Be realistic